 - Sea salt flakes and freshly ground black pepper

-- Prepare the chicken: Preheat your oven to 200°C (400°F).
+- Prepare the chicken: Preheat your oven to 200°C (Gas Mark 6).
 Season the chicken breasts generously with salt and black pepper.

-- Sear the chicken: Heat half of the butter and olive oil in a large frying pan.
-Fry the chicken breasts in batches, skin-side down first, for 1-2 minutes on each side until golden brown.
+- Sear the chicken: Heat half the butter and olive oil in a large frying pan.
+Fry the chicken breasts in batches, skin-side down first, for 1 to 2 minutes on each side until golden brown.
 Transfer them to a deep-sided oven-safe dish.

 - Roast the chicken: Place the dish in the preheated oven and roast for 25 minutes, or until the chicken is cooked through and the juices run clear.

 - Cook the sauce base: While the chicken is roasting, add the remaining butter and oil to the same frying pan.
-Cook the sliced onions for 4-5 minutes until they are soft and translucent.
+Cook the sliced onions for 4 to 5 minutes until they are soft.

 - Build the sauce: Stir the flour and mustard into the softened onions and cook for another 2 minutes.
 Add the sliced apples and mushrooms and cook for 1 minute.

-- Simmer the sauce: Pour in the chicken stock and bring to a boil, scraping any flavorful bits from the bottom of the pan.
+- Simmer the sauce: Pour in the chicken stock and bring to a boil, scraping any bits from the bottom of the pan.
 Add the cider, return to a boil, and cook gently for 5 minutes.
-Finally, stir in the double cream and sage, and simmer for another 5 minutes.
-Season the sauce with salt and pepper to taste.
+Stir in the double cream and sage, simmer for another 5 minutes, and season with salt and pepper to taste.

 - Combine and finish: Remove the chicken from the oven and pour the finished sauce over the chicken breasts.
 Preheat your grill to high.
-Sprinkle the grated cheddar cheese evenly over the chicken and sauce.
+Sprinkle the grated Cheddar cheese evenly over the top.

 - Grill and serve: Place the dish under the hot grill for about 5 minutes, or until the cheese is melted, golden, and bubbling.
-Serve immediately with baked potatoes.
+Serve straight away with jacket potatoes.

-- Choose the right cider: Use a dry, still cider for the best results.
-Sweet or sparkling ciders can make the sauce overly sweet or create too much foam during cooking.
+- Choose a dry, still cider: Sweet or sparkling ciders can make the sauce overly sweet or create too much foam during cooking.
+A proper West Country scrumpy works perfectly.

-- Refrigerate: Cool the Somerset chicken completely before transferring it to an airtight container.
-It can be stored in the refrigerator for up to 3 days.
-To reheat, gently warm it in a saucepan over low heat or in the microwave until heated through.
+Cool the chicken completely before transferring it to an airtight container.
+It keeps in the fridge for up to 3 days.
+Reheat gently in a saucepan over low heat or in the microwave until piping hot throughout.

 - Serving Size: 1 serving